-Discover the Doane Stuart Difference
+Discover Doane Stuart

 Working at an independent school, teachers are not required to teach to a test but may create dynamic and original lessons that enable students to go as deep and far into a subject as they wish.
 The goal at Doane Stuart is never a score, but for students to think critically, see how disciplines relate to and inform each other, and to discover the passion for education that will insure they become lifelong learners.